iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Hinted handoff is used to handle temporary failures.
 What if a replica is permanently unavailable?
 To handle such a situation, we implement an anti-entropy protocol to keep replicas in sync.
 Anti-entropy involves comparing each piece of data on replicas and updating each replica to the newest version.

 Refer to Cassandra's [architecture](https://cassandra.apache.org/doc/latest/architecture/dynamo.html) for a better understanding.

-### Vertical vs Horizontal Scaling
-Vertical scaling is when you join many CPUs, RAMs and disks together under one OS where a fast interconnect allows any CPU to access any part of the memory or disk.
-In this kind of **shared memory** architecture, all components can be treated as a single machine.
-Therefore, when the number of users increase, the only thing you can do is add more CPU, RAM and disk to that single machine.

-Horizontal scaling is when you have multiple machines running the same software connected via a network.
-Each machine running the software or holding our DB is called a node.
-Each node uses its CPUs, RAM and disks independently.
-Any coordination between nodes is done at the software level, using a conventional network.
-From this point on, in this post, we'll assume that we've chosen to use horizontal scaling and have multiple cheap machines connected together over the network.

 ### Load Balancers
 Now that our backend is setup with a horizontally scaled system, we can go ahead and improve our system's availability, reliability and scalability.
 To test our system so far, consider this: say you suddenly start receiving a lot of traffic and have a collection of servers in your backend, how do you direct traffic to each of the servers?
 You want to utilize the servers to a point where the work-load is evenly distributed among all available servers.
 Enter **load balancers**: